Zenit Quarz 1x8S-2

 With an adapter (these are quite easy to come by thanks to the popularity of the camera) it can be fitted to various 16 mm camera bodies, also to digital cameras with a Super 16 sensor (such as the Blackmagic Pocket Cinema Camera, Ikonoskop A-Cam dII or the Digital Bolex) which gives them a filmic look to the recorded footage.
 Turning the focus ring, which is situated on the front of the lens, is quite smooth as the ring is well damped making it suitable for a focus pull arrangement.
 The zoom is adjusted or pulled with a lever attached to the side of the lens, with a detachable long extension rod screwed into the lever for easier and better zoom control and smooth zooming (a nice feature); it also gives the ability to pull really fast zooms for visual effect.
 But even without the rod the plastic lever itself is wide enough and has a ribbed pattern on it for the thumb and grip, enabling easy setting of the zoom.
 However, working without the extension rod pulling the zoom lever while filming creates some stutter to the zooming so it is recommended to use it.
 Like the focus ring, the aperture ring adjusts f-stops continuously stepless.
 The lens and all of the accessories were in mint (virutally new) condition when I received them.
 The price for this lens is umbelievable cheap; it’s virtually a steal.

 Cons: Working with the zoom lever, even with the extension rod attached, necessitates a lot of practice to get a smooth pulling as the lever isn’t particularly damped, or rather doesn’t seem to be damped at all, making it difficult to do a steady slow zooming creating jerkiness to the shots.
 Turning or pulling focus with the hand on the focus ring all the way from 2 meters (which is the minimum focus distance) to ∞ is quite ankward as the focus ring is quite large and takes a half turn, making it necessary to change the grip of the hand twice when focus pulling in a continuous movement; this creates jerkiness to the image, resulting in quite shaky footage, and necessitates a full camera rig with baseplate, 15 mm rods and follow focus arrangement.
 However, its front focus element barrel moves in and out when rotated which may become a obstacle when using a mattebox; it requires a really wide focus follow ring so that the follow focus cog doesn’t loose contact with its teeth.
 Also, the focus ring is quite heavy to pull.
 This might be due to old grease, or it may also be due to the ring constituting the entire front element barrell, creating inertia and resistance, and making smooth focus with a follow focus a challange.
 When pulling focus, a noticable breading is exhibited.
 It is a heavy lens, in particular for such a small camera as the BMPCC using the Micro Four Thirds lens mount, which is notorious for its wiggling fit.
 This necessitates the use of a lens support that holds up the barrell, relieveing the strain from the lens mount.
 The lens is very sensitive to flares which indicates that it has a poor anti-reflex coating on the lens elements.
 The Meteor has a very distinctive lens flare quality to it, easily provoking this effect in any strong light source; often showing the hexagonal iris of the lens.
 It totally blows away the image when pointing the camera directly towards the sun, making it evident that it cannot handle very strong light sources as the lens is to sensitive in this respect, making the low quality manufacture (i.e. lack of sufficient anti-reflective coating) evident.
 As with flare, which can be a pro as much as a con depending on your tastes and needs, the Meteor 5-1 exhibits some softness to the edges of strong reflections, i.e. blooming, but this has a pleasent look, adding to the vintage feeling.
 Although the Meteor does create a bright and warm cinematic image, making detail in shadows visible, it lacks somewhat in contrast giving it its flat and soft character.
-A major flaw with this lens, though, is the visible chromatic abberation at the edges, in particular with blue colours.
+A major flaw with this lens, though, is the highly visible chromatic abberation at the edges, in particular with blue colours.
 Although it adds some character to the lens, it is an unwanted character.

 The Meteor 5-1 vignettes when used with a camera with a Super 16 sensor, such as the BMPCC which is optimised for lenses adapted to the wider Super 16 format (which originally had the gate size of 12.52 x 7.41).
 This is seen as dark corners (or even a crescent) at the left side of the image when the lens is set at 17 mm focal length which disappears from the image at around 25-30 mm (depending on the focus setting, aperture, etc.).
 This may be remedied in post production by a cropping of the standard 1.78:1 (16:9) image to at least the cinema aspect ratio of 1.85:1, which reduces most of the dark corners, alternatively by zooming the picture up to 20% or a combination of both; the aspect ratio of 2.39:1 would crop out the vignetting entirely.
 The best remedy is of course to keep the zoom outside of the vignetting focal lenghts; on my BMPCC the Meteor 5-1 vignettes on the left corners between 17-27 mm.
 It’s not the sharpest of lenses out there either.
 In particular it has issues with sharpness over very long distances on day shots when pulled to infinity, at least when aperture is set below f/8, which may be a sign of a lens abberation such as a spherical aberration or astigmatism (or perhaps a defect of the RafCamera M42x1-MTF lens adapter).
 I have never spotted this phenomenon when taking night scenes so brightness seems to enhance this infinity focusing issue.
 Original Russian tests conclude the following photographic resolution of picture (mm -1): At centre (y=0 mm) lens zoom position set at 17 mm = 68 lines per mm, and set at 69 mm = 58 lines per mm.
 At corner (y=5.5 mm) lens zoom position set at 17 mm = 25 lines per mm, and set at 69 mm = 38 lines per mm.
 This gives a somwhat soft image (which doesn’t need to be a con actually but something to be preferred for artistic reasons).
 That being said, I still enjoy the look of this lens much.
 I do like its softness, its low contrast and rich and warm take on the colours, which adds to the vintage filmic look of the movie.